alexc-dft/aim_pot_parser/README.md

 -Ry, --Rydberg: output potential in Rydberg (default is Rydberg if none provided)

 AIMPRO_output
-The AIMPRO output file from a potential job, this can be a filepath
+The AIMRPO standard output file from a potential job, this can be a filepath

 [grid_vectors_input_file]
 potfile_gen input file, this can be a filepath, if none specified the default input file is used.